mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

    %color. [ $+ John ]

-2. mIRC will then evaluate the outer evaluation bracket “$+ John”.
+2. mIRC will then evaluate the outer evaluation bracket "$+ John".

 .. code:: text